kevin-smets/dep-rep/README.md

 depRep.analyze("path/to/package.json", outputToConsole)
 ```

 The path can be either relative to the cwd, or an absolute path.
-By default, it takes the `package.json` from the cwd.
+By default (pass null), it takes the `package.json` from the cwd.

 `outputToConsole` will print the report to console (like the CLI), default is false.